-There might be a million different souvenirs you can buy at Disney World (and I’m convinced 90% of those are located at the World of Disney store in Downtown Disney) but for brevity’s sake, I’ve pared it down to a list of 20 items I think you’ll like.
+There might be a million different souvenirs you can buy at Disney World (and we’re convinced 90% of those are located at the World of Disney store in Disney Springs) but for brevity’s sake, we’ve pared it down to a list of 20 unique Disney World souvenir ideas we think you’ll like.

 Some general advice on souvenir shopping:

 - buy it when you see it, you may not see it again.
 There are lots of items unique to a location and there’s a chance you won’t come across it later.